 Like any field of activity, stock trading is also based on a set of very unique and specific terms.
 The stock market terminology for beginners can be quite wide and comprehensive.
 But you need to be familiar with some important terms used in stock markets.

-Bull and bear market
+Bull and Bear Market

-To put it simply, a bull market is a rising market, while a bear market is a declining one.
 Because markets often experience day-to-day (or even moment-to-moment) volatility, both terms are generally reserved for:

 - Longer periods of mostly upward or downward movement